Rory McEwen: The Colours of Reality

 11 May – 22 September 2013

-To highlight McEwen’s substantial influence, a supporting exhibition, Rory McEwen’s Legacy: Artists Influenced by him in the Shirley Sherwood Collection, will run until 4 January 2014 in the Shirley Sherwood Gallery.
-It will show how McEwen inspired many of today’s artists such as Bridgid Edwards, Coral Guest, and Pandora Sellars.
-Dr Shirley Sherwood is a contemporary botanical art collector who is world renowned for her extensive collection, books, and exhibitions.
+A supporting exhibition, Rory McEwen’s Legacy, opening on April 13th 2013, will show how he inspired many of today’s artists in the Shirley Sherwood Collection - Dr Shirley Sherwood is a contemporary botanical art collector who is world renowned for her extensive collection, books, and exhibitions.

-To accompany the exhibition, Kew has published a book Rory McEwen The Colours of Reality (Hardback/paperback: £32/£25).
-Edited by botanist, plant collector, author and gardener Martyn Rix, the publication presents 150 stunning illustrations of Rory McEwen’s botanical works.
-His floral subjects are featured alongside essays from figures in the botanical art world and those who knew him, such as Rix, James Fox, Richard Demarco and Dr Shirley Sherwood.
-The essays cover McEwen’s botanical work, his aptitudes for music, poetry and sculpture, and his influence on, and friendships with, fellow artists and musicians.
+This book showcases the botanical works of Rory McEwen, ranging from the 1950s to the early 1980s.
+150 stunning illustrations of his floral subjects are featured alongside essays from figures in the botanical art world and those who knew him, such as Martyn Rix, James Fox, Richard Demarco and Dr Shirley Sherwood.
+The essays cover his botanical work, his aptitudes for music, poetry and sculpture, and his influence on, and friendships with, fellow artists and musicians.